Caladium, Elephant Ear: Planting and Growing

 Planting Caladium

 The soil or substrate should be rich, acidophilous and moist.
-Caladiums dislike heavy, poorly drained soils and dry soils.
+Caladiums dislike heavy, poorly drained soils as well as dry soils.

 Caladiums are tropical plants requiring temperatures between 20 and 25°C (15°C being the minimum survival temperature).
-These plants are therefore best suited for cultivation in a heated greenhouse, conservatory or indoors provided sufficient humidity is maintained, but they can also be attempted outdoors after the last frosts.
-In the latter case, caladiums will typically be grown as annuals.
+These plants are therefore best suited for cultivation in a heated greenhouse, conservatory, or indoors provided sufficient humidity is maintained.
+They can also be attempted outdoors after the last frosts, though in this case they are typically grown as annuals.

 Caladiums require partial shade outdoors or gentle light indoors.
-Indoors, place your caladium in bright light but not behind a south-facing window, as direct sunlight will scorch the foliage.
+Indoors, place your caladium in a bright spot but avoid south-facing windows where direct sunlight may scorch the foliage.
 In the garden, plant your caladium in partial shade beneath trees.

-Avoid placing your caladium near heat sources such as radiators, as this plant requires high ambient humidity.
+Avoid placing your caladium near heat sources such as radiators, as this plant thrives in high ambient humidity.

 Caladium bicolor (© VanLap Hoàng)